bids-standard/bids-specification/src/99-appendices/03-hed.md

 the normal BIDS inheritance principle applies, so these data dictionaries can appear higher in the BIDS hierarchy.

 The HED vocabulary is specified by a HED schema, which delineates the allowed HED path strings.
-By default, BIDS uses the latest HED schema available in the
+By default, BIDS uses the latest HED schema available in the [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository maintained by the hed-standard group.
+To override this default, you can either provide a specific HED version number or the actual HED xml file.

-[hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository
-maintained by the hed-standard group.
-You can specify the version of HED used to tag your data in the `\_events.json` sidecar at the top level of the study hierarchy using a HED version number.
-The validator will try to match that version to one of the existing versions in the  [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository.
+To override the default by using a specific standard version of the HED schema, add the field `HEDSchemaVersion` with the version number to  the `_events.json` sidecar at the top level of the study hierarchy.

-Example:
+Example: The following `_events.json` sidecar at the top level of the study will cause the BIDS validator to download HED7.1.1.xml from the [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository and use it to validate the study event annotations.

 ```JSON
 {